 I highly recommend adding in the figs if you can find them in season.
 Some other fall inspired fruits that would work well are pears and pomegranate arils.
 While not edible, I added some mini pumpkins to the board for decoration.

 For the nuts and seeds, I thought cinnamon candied almonds would be the perfect sweet treat on my cheese board.
 I couldn’t believe it, but everyone went nuts for these!
 No pun intended.
 You can purchase already made candied nuts at the store, or make your own candied almonds!

 They’re so easy to do and you can make them a few days ahead of time.
-You can also add roasted pumpkin seeds (because we all know you did some pumpkin carving this year), some green pepitas for some color, or maybe some maple glazed pecans.
+You can also add roasted almonds, roasted pumpkin seeds (because we all know you did some pumpkin carving this year), some green pepitas for some color, or maybe some maple glazed pecans.
 SO MANY OPTIONS FRIENDS!!

 Next, think dips.
 First off, jam.
 There is nothing better than cheese and jam.
 Hands down.
 This time around, I went with a orange fig jam that was everything I’ve ever wanted and more.
 I keep finding myself just sneaking a little spoonful from the refrigerator.
 No regrets here.
 I found it at my local grocery store, but you can also find it at Thrive Market here.

 I also went with a store bought artichoke dip that was bonkers good.
 Artichokes main season is March through May but they do have a small resurgence during October so I went with it on my fall cheese board.
 However, if you want to get even more fall harvesty, think pumpkin hummus, apple butter and even pumpkin seed pesto.